LMS Stanier Mogul: Withdrawal

 Withdrawals commenced in November 1963 with the last one being withdrawn in February 1967.

 Preservation

 One, 13268/(4)2968, the penultimate member of the class to be withdrawn, has been preserved.
+This locomotive was acquired from Woodham Brothers scrapyard in Barry, South Wales by the Stanier Mogul Fund in December 1973.
+It was restored on the Severn Valley Railway, first entering service in April 1991 as LMS 2968.
+It was main line certified in 1996 and was the first locomotive, together with GWR 4300 Class 7325, to work a train over the Lickey Incline in preservation.

+After withdrawal for overhaul in 1998, it re-entered service in 2003 in BR lined livery as 42968, which it carried for ten years.
+Following another overhaul, it re-entered service in late 2023, being repainted in LMS Lined Black as 13268 in April 2024.
+It is notable that this is the first time that the locomotive has carried its original number in 90 years since it was renumbered to 2968.

-This locomotive was restored on the Severn Valley Railway and is, as of 2017, undergoing overhaul after withdrawal from service in January 2013.
-On two occasions, firstly between late 1994 and early 1998, and then between May 2010 and March 2012, it ran with the tender from Black 5 no. 45110, while its own Fowler-pattern one was undergoing repairs.
+On two occasions, firstly between 1994 and 1998, and again between 2010 and 2012, it ran with the tender from Black 5 no. 45110, while its own Fowler-pattern one was undergoing repairs.

 Models

 Bachmann Branchline has produced a model of the Stanier Mogul including the preserved example.

 Initial releases from Bachmann Branchline include the LMS Black Lined version 31-690 in February 2017, BR Black early emblem and BR Black late emblem.
 Later liveries to follow.